 We have put together this guide to arranging a funeral or cremation in Mississippi to assist families faced with the task of making funeral arrangements.
 We have attempted to address some of the key decisions that need to be made once a death has occurred and provide some tips on arranging a funeral or cremation and saving money.

 One of the first things you will need to do once a death occurs, or even when death is imminent, is to select a funeral director you wish to handle the funeral services.

-Traditionally many families opted to call their local funeral director, and maybe a funeral home who had handled a previous funeral for the family.
-Today, as families have become more dispersed and mobile, and tough financial times are hitting families hard, a family can find themselves unsure where to turn.
+Traditionally, many families opted to call their local funeral director and maybe a funeral home who had handled a previous funeral for the family.
+Today, as families have become more dispersed and mobile, and tough financial times are hitting families hard, families can find themselves unsure where to turn.

 Who is responsible for making the funeral arrangements?

 In Mississippi, there is no law that enables you to name an agent for body disposition if you should want someone other than your next of kin to be in charge unless you make advance arrangements under a “preneed contract” (Mississippi Code § 75-63-25).

 However, the written wishes of the deceased are to be followed where possible.
 The family can legally conduct all funeral arrangements without the services of a funeral director.

 Who is responsible for paying the funeral costs?